10 Dark Green Color Pairings That Will Infuse Your Home with Organic Beauty

 The L.A. home of artist Ben Cuevas features a jewel-toned dark green paired with a saturated dark blue hue and a dusty yellow for a one-of-a-kind space.
 White walls allow this pairing to shine and keeps the living area from feeling too busy or maximalist.

-8. Green, Gold, and Brown
+13. Dark Green, Gold, and Brown

 If you’re all about those mid-century vibes, look no further than this Plano, Texas home that is full of green, gold, and brown touches.
 The owner infuses her love for Parisian and French country style here with antique framed artworks, sculptural pieces, and elegant fabrics that feel equally refined and welcoming.

-9. Dark Green, Black, and Pale Pink
+14. Dark Green and Pale Pink

 Color and pattern abound in this Hampshire, U.K. home.
 The bedroom is no exception and evokes the home’s 1920 roots.
-The subtle shade of dark green feels more accessible to color newbies while black adds a chic accent color.
+The subtle shade of sage green feels more accessible to color newbies while black adds a chic accent color.
 Lastly, a pale pink rug and bedding lend a touch of femininity.

-10. Dark Green, Tomato Red, and Mustard Yellow
+15. Dark Green, Tomato Red, and Mustard Yellow

 “Green hues pack a full yet understated punch,” says Martin Waller, founder of Andrew Martin.
 “It can transport you to the cool tiled floors of Marrakesh or to the traditional drawing room of a late 18th-century Georgian mansion, and it’s being used more and more in interiors today.”